During kerbside recycling collections we'll collect recycling from boxes, which should contain:

 Find out what to do with items which are not suitable for recycling at the kerbside.

-If you have more plastic bottles than will fit into your recycling box, put out any excess in untied carrier bags (not black bin bags).
+If you have more plastic (labelled PET 1 and HDPE 2) than will fit into your recycling boxes, put out any excess in untied carrier bags (not black bin bags).

-Leave bagged plastic bottles next to your recycling boxes.
+Leave bagged plastic next to your recycling boxes.

 Excess tins and cans

-If you have more tins than will fit into your recycling box, put out any excess in untied carrier bags (not black bin bags).
+If you have more tins than will fit into your recycling boxes, put out any excess in untied carrier bags (not black bin bags).

 Leave bagged tins next to your recycling boxes.

-If you have more glass than will fit into your recycling box, we’ll take up to the equivalent of one extra boxful.
+If you have more glass than will fit into your recycling boxes, we’ll take up to the equivalent of one extra boxful.

 Place excess glass in a separate, sturdy container next to your recycling boxes.